Krb686/bashbits/README.md

 Current unit test status (bash 4.2.46)

   Total Passes --> 164
   Total Failures --> 0

+---

+# 1_lib
+---
+The library of bash functions exists under '1_lib/bash_funcs.sh'.

+# 2_testsuite
+---
+A testsuite with unit tests for each function in the aforementioned library exists at '2_testsuite/bash_funcs.test.sh'

+# 3_analyzer
+---
+The bash code analyzer exists at '3_analyzer'.
+Currently, there are actually 2 versions present: the original written in bash under the 'old' folder, and an unfinished attempted port to C